comby-tools/comby.dev/website/docs/overview.md

 Comby provides a lightweight way of matching syntactic structures of a program's parse tree, like expressions and function blocks.
-Comby is language-aware and understands basic syntax of code, strings, and comment syntax many languages.
+Comby is language-aware and understands basic syntax of code, strings, and comment syntax in many languages.

 <style>
 blockquote {